Home

 While this can be attributed to a number of things, the American Veterinary Medical Association (AVMA) states that vaccines are responsible for saving the lives of millions of pets.

 Much as in humans and other animals, cats are susceptible to certain infectious diseases.
-Some of these preventable cat illnesses can be fatal.
+Some cat illnesses can be prevented, some of which can be fatal.

 Some of these diseases can be transmitted through casual contact with objects or infected animals, and others require something more direct, such as a bite wound.

-It is therefore important to have your cat vaccinated as a kitten, especially in the case of the four "core" vaccines.
+According to pet health professionals, it is therefore important to have your cat vaccinated, preferably starting as a kitten, especially in the case of the four "core" vaccines.

 There is some debate, however, over the optimal and safe vaccination schedule, and what constitutes "over-vaccinating."
 As such, some feline health experts are concerned about the potential risks and side effects of the current protocol for cat vaccinations.